 The beauty of sledding is that it can be done anywhere, with just about anything.
 Most popular sledding destinations offer sled rentals.
 “Tubing,” a variation of sledding where you slide down hills in an inner tube, is equally popular.
 For something unique, there is the luge course at the Loup Loup ski area outside of Twisp, Washington (in the Methow Valley).

 Where to do it!

 Some of the best sledding destinations in Washington State include:

 The Summit at Snoqualmie.

 Hurricane Ridge at Olympic National Park.

 If you have avoided the Pacific Northwest in the winter because you thought it was too cold, or too inaccessible, think again.
 Washington in the wintertime is truly a sight to behold, with beauty and excitement around every corner … and we’re not trying to keep it a secret.
 Grab your camera, your ski cap, and your snowshoes—and come see for yourself.

-Please note that this blog post was written in partnership with Backcountry.com and some of the links above are affiliate links.
+Some of the links above are affiliate links.
 That means I may earn a small commission on any purchase made – at no additional cost to you.
-You can also use JESS15 to get 15% off your entire first order at Backcountry.
-(Some exclusions apply).
 As always, all ideas and opinions expressed in this post are entirely my own.
 I appreciate your support!

 Happy Adventuring. – jess